prakashmirji/hcp-ansible/README.md

           - add/remove hosts
   - I as a k8s admin wants to create and manage tenants
   - manage user roles
+  - I as a MLOps user wants to add and install worker nodes

 ### Use cases in mvp 2.0
         TODO